 Remember that this homework is worth 50 points, and the last three tasks are much more difficult than the first two.
-You should plan on working on this for an hour or two every day, so you can ask for help early on if you need it.
+You should plan on working on this for a few hours every day, so you can ask for help early on if you need it.
 Don't wait until the last few days!
-Post general questions on Diderot (e.g., questions about the C0VM specification, wording of tasks, requirements for handin, etc).
+Post general questions on Piazza (e.g., questions about the C0VM specification, wording of tasks, requirements for handin, etc).